Jessica

 Is Jessica's elopement morally justified?

-The question has been one of the most-debated in two centuries of criticism, and the play allows multiple answers.
-The case for justification rests on Jessica's own account in 2.3.
-She has experienced Shylock's household as oppressive ("our house is hell"), her father's manners as alien to her ("though I am a daughter to his blood, / I am not to his manners"), and the marriage with Lorenzo as the route to an escape she could not otherwise achieve.
-Within early modern domestic norms, Shylock's strictness — locking the doors against music and revelry, denying Jessica the company of her peers — would have appeared excessive, and Jessica's flight would have been read by Shakespeare's first audiences as a legitimate response.
-The case against rests on the material facts of the elopement.
-Jessica does not simply leave; she takes a substantial portion of her father's fortune with her, exchanges her mother Leah's turquoise ring for a monkey, and converts to a religion her father would have understood as actively opposed to his own.
-Hazlitt's 1817 reading — "we should like Jessica better if she had not deceived and robbed her father" — has shaped the principal critical objection.
-The robbery, on this reading, is not separable from the elopement; the same action involves both.
-Modern criticism has increasingly read Jessica with a third register — neither full justification nor full condemnation, but a recognition that her position is genuinely impossible.
-She is a young woman with no inheritance rights in a Jewish household whose social mobility depends entirely on the man who controls it, and her choices are constrained by both the household and the wider Venetian society.
-The flight and the theft, on this reading, are responses to constraints she did not create.
-The play does not, finally, settle the question.
-What it does is make all three readings textually available.
+The question has been debated for two centuries, and the play allows several answers.
+The case for justification rests on Jessica's own account in A2S3.
+She has experienced Shylock's household as oppressive ("our house is hell"), her father's manners as alien to her ("though I am a daughter to his blood, / I am not to his manners"), and marriage to Lorenzo as the only available escape.
+By early modern domestic norms, Shylock's strictness – locking the doors against music and revelry, denying Jessica the company of her peers – would have looked excessive, and many of Shakespeare's first audiences would have read her flight as legitimate.
+The case against rests on the material facts.
+Jessica does not simply leave; she takes a substantial part of her father's fortune, trades her mother Leah's turquoise ring for a monkey, and converts to a religion he understood as actively opposed to his own.
+William Hazlitt's 1817 reading – "we should like Jessica better if she had not deceived and robbed her father" – has shaped the principal objection: the robbery is not separable from the elopement, since the same act involves both.
+The play quietly complicates any clean reading of the romance, too: in the A5S1 moonlight Jessica herself teases that the love she fled for was built partly on vows that did not hold:

 Why does Jessica take her father's money?